Indonesian mass killings of 1965–66: Global reaction

-U.S government officials were "almost uniformly celebratory" of the mass killings.
+U.S. government officials were "almost uniformly celebratory" of the mass killings.
 In recalling their attitudes regarding the killings, State Department intelligence officer Howard Federspiel said that "no one cared, as long as they were Communists, that they were being butchered."
 Within the United States, Robert F. Kennedy was one of the only prominent individuals to condemn the massacres.
 He said in January 1966: "We have spoken out against the inhuman slaughters perpetrated by the Nazis and the Communists.
 But will we speak out also against the inhuman slaughter in Indonesia, where over 100,000 alleged Communists have not been perpetrators, but victims?"
 U.S. economic elites were also pleased with the outcome in Indonesia.
 Following Suharto's consolidation of power in 1967, many companies, including Freeport Sulphur (see Grasberg mine), Goodyear Tire and Rubber Company, General Electric, American Express, Caterpillar Inc., StarKist, Raytheon Technologies and Lockheed Martin, went to explore business opportunities in the country.

-USSR's Andrei Sakharov called the killings a 'tragic event' and described it as "an extreme case of reaction, racism and militarism", but otherwise, the Soviet response was relatively muted.
-It was likely in response to the PKI siding with China in the Sino-Soviet split.
+The Soviet physicist Andrei Sakharov called the killings a 'tragic event' and described it as "an extreme case of reaction, racism and militarism", but otherwise, the official Soviet response was relatively muted, likely due to the PKI siding with China in the Sino-Soviet split.
 Other Communist states issued sharp criticism of the killings.
 The Chinese government stated they were "heinous and diabolical crimes ... unprecedented in history."
 China also offered refuge to Indonesian leftists fleeing the violence.
 One Yugoslav diplomat commented that "even assuming the guilt of the politburo [PKI leadership], which I do not, does this justify genocide?
 Kill the Central Committee, but do not kill 100,000 people who do not know and had no part in it [the 30 September Plot]."
 The killings perhaps provided a justification for the Cultural Revolution in China, as Chinese communist leaders were fearful that "hidden bourgeois elements" could infiltrate or destroy leftist movements and organisations, and it was built around this narrative.
 The Suharto government was condemned as a "military fascist regime" by the government of North Korea.

 The United Nations avoided commenting on the killings.
 When Suharto returned Indonesia to the UN, the People's Socialist Republic of Albania was the only member state to protest.